Tax relief on pension contributions

 When you contribute £80 to your pension, your pot will actually grow by £100.
 It works as follows:

 - When you earned £100, that income was taxed at basic rate (currently 20%), meaning that £20 went to HMRC and you received £80

 - When you pay £80 into your pension, the government recognises that you paid £20 in tax to receive that amount, so you actually get £100 added to your pension

 - you receive 20% basic rate tax relief automatically as above, and

-- you can claim the difference – an additional 20% – through your self-assessment tax return.
+- you can claim the difference – up to an additional 20% – through your self-assessment tax return.
 The money will be returned to you as a tax refund.